A Session Type System for Asynchronous Unreliable Broadcast Communication: Type Soundness, Type Safety, and Progress

 In this Section we prove that the proposed type system is sound via a type preservation theorem and safe via a type safety theorem.
 Before we proceed with the main results we deploy the necessary technical machinery and auxiliary results.

-We define the notion of the well-formed Linear Context. \begin{defi}[Well-formed Linear Context] A context $\Delta$ is {\em well-formed} whenever $\aggr s: \ctype{c}{T} \in \Delta$ implies either \begin{itemize} \item $s: \ctype{c}{\dual{T}} \in \Delta$; or \item $s \notin \dom{\Delta}$. \end{itemize} \end{defi} Well-formed linear context $\Delta$ requires that whenever the $\aggr s$-endpoint of is session to be present in $\Delta$, then the $s$-endpoint, if present in $\Delta$, needs to be in the synchronised in the same state as the $\aggr s$-endpoint and, additionally, have dual type with respect to the $\aggr s$-endpoint.
+We define the notion of the well-formed Linear Context. \begin{defi}[Well-formed Linear Context] A context $\Delta$ is {\em well-formed} whenever $\aggr s: \ctype{c}{T} \in \Delta$ implies either \begin{itemize} \item $s: \ctype{c}{\dual{T}} \in \Delta$; or \item $s \notin \dom{\Delta}$. \end{itemize} \end{defi} Well-formed linear context $\Delta$ requires that whenever the $\aggr s$-endpoint is present in $\Delta$, then the corresponding $s$-endpoint, if present in $\Delta$, needs to be syncrhonised with the $\aggr s$-endpoint and, additionally, have dual type with respect to the $\aggr s$-endpoint.
 The case where a corresponding $s$-endpoint is not present in $\Delta$ captures the case where no $s$-endpoints were created or when all $s$-endpoints were dropped.

 The next definition captures the interaction of processes at the type level. \begin{defi}[Linear Context Advancement] Advancement relation, $\tadvance$, over linear contexts is defined as: \begin{itemize} \itemsep{0mm} \item $\Delta, \aggr s: \ctype{c}{\tout{\beta} T_1}, s: \ctype{c}{\tin{\beta} T_2} \tadvance \Delta, \aggr s: \ctype{c+1}{T_1}, s: \ctype{c+1}{T_2}$. \item $\Delta, \aggr s: \ctype{c}{\tsel{l_i: T_i}}, s: \ctype{c}{\tbranchOn{l_i: T_i'}} \tadvance \Delta, \aggr s: \ctype{c+1}{T_k}, s: \ctype{c+1}{T_k'}$. \item $\Delta, s: \ctype{c}{\tout{\beta} T_1}, \aggr s: \ctype{c}{\tin{\beta} T_2} \tadvance \Delta, s: \ctype{c+1}{T_1}, \aggr s: \ctype{c+1}{T_2}$ \item $\Delta, \set{s: \ctype{c}{T_i}}_{i \in I} \tadvance \Delta$ \end{itemize} \end{defi}